SilvijaProzinger/Product-and-Admin-Managing-in-Angular/README.md

 ### Potential improvements

 * Firebase config file and credentials are not pushed to git by default and are shared with trusted users.
-* The app styling should be further tested for responsiveness
-* InjectionToken Error (possible Angular 17 and Firebase compatibility issue) should be fixed
 * Login should persist in session storage
 * The app should use data from a real API instead of dummy data